 For the vast majority of individuals, Psilocybin will be 95% metabolized and excreted within 3 days of consumption.
 This means that during day 2 of the Fadiman protocol you still experience the neurological benefits of psilocybin, and day 3 serves as a "control" allowing you to better quantify the changes you feel when microdosing.

-Other protocols that you might like to consider:
+Other protocols to consider:

 How do I know Microdosing is working?

 Since a microdose is meant to be non-psychoactive it is difficult to measure its effects without being very conscious of yourself.
 Some self-reflection is required to understand your improvements.
 You can track the effects with this ‘Check Yourself’ checklist.
 Most likely, you won’t be affected in all areas, but it’s important to take a comprehensive review of the effects.
 Here are 7 areas to track: